 Blanco or white or silver tequila is clear and unaged.
 Reposado or “rested”, is aged a minimum of two months but less than one year.
 Anejo or “aged” (old) is aged a minimum of one year but less than three years.
 Personally, I would use a reposado.

 Blanco tequila, even one that is 100% blue agave, can be harsh.
 Anejo tequilas are nice sipping tequilas.
-It will make a great Key lime margarita but will be the priciest choice.
+It will make an authentic Key lime margarita but will be the priciest choice.

 Now let’s discuss the juice.
 Fresh is best but I realize Key limes are not available everywhere or even year-round, for that matter.
 I am lucky to have a Key lime tree in my backyard so I freeze lots of juice for use throughout the year.